 There are systemic issues that lead to high maternal mortality, including:

-• Lack of Healthcare access
+- Lack of Healthcare access

 In rural regions of sub-Saharan Africa, the nearest hospital can be hours away.
-Many communities may have a small clinic, but it may not be equipped with skilled staff or proper equipment to address common birth complications adequately.
+Many communities may have a small clinic, but it may not be equipped with skilled staff or proper equipment to address common birth complications adequately. - Poor Infrastructure

 Poor roads, faulty communication systems, and inadequate transport cause major delays in emergencies.
 Women at local clinics who are referred to hospitals may not have access to an ambulance, the ability to communicate with the hospital, or may need to travel on rough roads to get there.
-In pregnancy, time is critical and can mean the difference between life or death.
+In pregnancy, time is critical and can mean the difference between life or death. - Poor health-seeking behavior

 Many women do not have access to antenatal care or visits leading up to pregnancy.
 Many potential issues can often be caught before pregnancy and help the woman and her healthcare provider to prepare, avoiding complications.
 Likewise, rural communities often need education on the benefits of skilled deliveries and how to ensure their health and safety, knowing potential warning signs.
 Many women decide to give birth at home, apart from a skilled birth attendant, which raises their chances of complications.